Mips2648/jeedom-plugins-docs/plugins/arlo/en_US/index.md

 # Support

-If despite this documentation and after having read the topics related to the plugin on [community]({{site.forum}}) you do not find an answer to your question, do not hesitate to create a new topic with the tag of the plugin ({{site.tagPlugin}}).
+If despite this documentation and after having read the topics related to the plugin on [community]({{site.forum}}/plugin-arlo) you do not find an answer to your question, do not hesitate to create a new topic with the tag of the plugin (plugin-arlo).